NKN1396/Warframe-KuriaGuide/README.md

 Help is greatly appreciated.
 If you have any improvements to share, consider opening an issue or submitting a pull request.

+### Guidelines

+#### Copyrighted and trademark material

+In order to keep this guide free and accessible, I will only accept material under the following conditions:
+1. There must be no visible clan emblems / sigils.
+2. There must be no visible player names.

+#### Image quality standards

+1. Resolution should be at least 1920 x 1080 at 100% scale.
+1. As little images as possible.
+If the Kuria is reasonably easy to find and access, there is no need to show the exact position (e.g. a close-up).
+2. Provide enough material to identify the room.
+Recognizing if you're in the correct room is the hard part.
+3. Kurias should be marked (g) in every image.

 ## Status tracker

 This table tracks the current status of all Kurias and when they've last been updated in the guide.